 Note that if you freeze it for a long time (like traditional ice cream), it will crystallize – i.e. take on an icy texture.
 But it can still be delicious, no doubt.
 Once it has crystallized, it may be hard to scoop, so thaw it at room temperature for a few minutes before serving and warm your ice cream scoop in a cup of warm water before scooping.

-- Sugar-Free Date Brownies
+- Vegan Date Brownies

 - Banana Oatmeal Breakfast Cookies

-If you try this recipe, let me know how it turns out!
-Give it a rating below and leave a comment, and don’t forget to tag your creation with #TheNewBaguette and @thenewbaguette on Instagram.
+Let me know if you try this recipe!
+Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.

 PrintVegan Banana Ice Cream

-- Prep Time: 2 hours
+- Prep Time: 5 minutes

-- Total Time: 2 hours 5 minutes
+- Total Time: 5 minutes

 - Yield: 2–4 servings 1x